cl04ker/HTMLCOIN-Scripts/README.md

 Use this script to setup the HTMLCoin software ready to be used by the ```./start.sh``` script.
 Run the setup script as root using ```sudo ./setup.sh```

 ## start.sh
 Use this script to start the multicore miner.
-The script will start the daemon and wait until it is fully synced before asking you how many miners you want to run.
-The sync check is performed by using ```htmlcoin-cli getinfo``` to check the current "blocks" value ten seconds apart.
-When the two checks match, the script continues.

-Work out how many cores your CPU has and then when the script asks you *"How many miners do you want to run?"*, just enter the number of cores you have as an integer *(MAX=4)* and then press return.
+The script will begin by asking: *How many miners do you want to run?* Match this to the number of cores your system has.
+If you dont know how many cores your system has, you can run ```nproc``` to find out.

 You will then be asked to enter your receive address. *I recommend that you copy this from your wallet and then paste it into the terminal if possible.*

+The script will then start the daemon and wait until it is fully synced before continuing.
 The selected number of miners will now start and log to ```../HTMLCOIN-LOGS/htmlcoin-miner-*```.

 Example:
 ~~~
-HTMLCOIN-Scripts$ ./htmlcoin-multiminer-start.sh
+HTMLCOIN-Scripts$ ./start.sh

-HTMLCOIN server starting

-We will now check that the daemon is in sync.

-First block check: 79936

-Second block check: 79936

 How many miners do you want to run?
 4